Monthly Archives: June 2011

 Healthy Highways* (second edition) by Nikki & David Goldbeck is a must for any health-conscious traveler.
 Covering every state in the U.S., it gives a “healthy” if not exhaustive listing of where to eat on the road, and includes natural foods stores and food co-ops in addition to restaurants, recognizing that it gets pricey to eat […]

-This bright yellow rice dish, made with aromatic Basmati rice and sweet seasonings, is a perfect companion to curried vegetable dishes.
+This rice dish, made with aromatic brown Basmati rice, fresh apple, dried fruits, and sweet seasonings, is a perfect companion to curried vegetable dishes.
+It gets its bright yellow color from saffron, but you can substitute turmeric for a similar effect.

-The pairing of cauliflower and avocado in a salad might seem offbeat, but they are a compatible duo.
+The pairing of cauliflower and avocado in a salad might seem offbeat, but they make a compatible duo.
 They add up to a delectable cold dish that goes well with spicy main dishes—chilies, curries, and the like.
+Photos by Evan Atlas.

 A friend who grew up in the western part of North Carolina contributed this tasty cole slaw recipe, which is enlivened by a hint of pickle relish.